markziemann/dee2/AccessDEEfromR.md

 5976      GSE33569     GSM829556
 8072      GSE33569     GSM829557
 ```
+If your GEO series of interest is not found, then try with the corresponding SRA project accession (starts with SRPXXX).
+These SRP numbers are generally more reliable.

 DEE2 data is centred around SRA run accessions numbers, these SRR_accessions can be obtained like this: